samathaluca/new-lazycamp/README.md

 From the command line of your local IDE:

-Enter the heroku postres shell
+Enter the heroku postgres shell
 Migrate the database models
 Create your superuser account in your new database Instructions on how to do these steps can be found in the heroku devcenter documentation.

 In your heroku dashboard, click "Deploy".
 Scroll down to "Manual Deploy", select the master branch then click "Deploy Branch".

-Once the build is complete, click the "View app" button provided.
+Once the build is complete, click the "Open app" button provided.

 From the link provided add /admin to the end of the url, log in with your superuser account

-and create instances of ShippingDestination and Product within the new database.
+and create instances within each model set up within the new database.

 Once instances of these items exist in your database your heroku site will run as expected.